Jyotibrat/BotMed/.github/README.md

     cd "backend/Notebooks"
     ```
 - Upload the Notebooks to the google colab or kaggle to run them (You can run them in your system also if you have a very good GPU).

+**Note:** Currently the Backend is in development and the project is not fully deployed yet.

 ### Frontend Setup